Kattenelvis/Obsidian-Vault-master/Blog Posts WIP/EDT vs CDT.md

 (k) Prisoners’ Dilemma (from game theory) also realizes Newcomb’s Prob- lem, if each prisoner is confident enough that both reason alike16 (but see the chapter by Bermúdez in this volume)."

+Simpsons Paradox:

+"In any large totality of actual trials of the Newcomb Problem, we expect that A1 does better on average than A2 .
+But we can segregate the trials into two exhaustive and exclusive subclasses, in each of which A2 does better than A1 .
+Consider the subclass S1 of cases where the agent is predicted to choose A1 .
+Within S1 , agents who choose A1 always get M and agents who choose A2 always get M þ K: so there the return for A2 exceeds the return for A1 by K.
+Consider the subclass S2 of cases where the agent is predicted to choose A2 .
+Within S2 , agents who choose A1 get nothing and those who choose A2 get K: so there too the return for A2 exceeds the return for A1 by K. S1 and S2 are exclusive classes that jointly exhaust the class of all trials.
+The statistics governing Newcomb’s Problem therefore make it an example of the more general statistical phenomenon known as Simpson’s Paradox.
+A body of statistics is Simpson-paradoxical if a correlation that obtains within a population is reversed within each cell of some segregation (or “partition”) of that population.
+One famous real-life example concerns the relative effect- iveness of two types of treatment for kidney stones.
+6 Overall treatment A (minimally invasive) was statistically more effective than treatment B (open surgery), that is, the choice of treatment A was positively correlated with recovery.
+But restriction to either of the two types of kidney stone (small or large) reverses this correlation: treatment B was more effective than treatment A for the treatment of small kidney stones, and treatment B was more effective than treatment A for the treatment of large kidney stones.
+The obvious explanation of this is that open surgery was preferred for the more difficult-to-treat large kidney stones."

 Acausal trade, Hyperrationality